transparencyint/CGIP/documentation/architecture-frontend.md

 One of the most important things of Models is that they are able to trigger events when their values change so that elements are able to react to model changes.

+In order to create a connection of any type, simply require its class in your current class and instantiate it by the wished values into the constructor.
+They can be handled as normal Backbone Models and therefore in order to save a connection you have to call save on it e.g. `myConnection.save()`.
+You can pass the save method an object with callbacks to be called in case of an error or success:

+  myConnections.save(null, {
+    success: function(){
+      // when created
+    },
+    error: function(){
+      // in case of an error
+    }
+  });

+You can also simply use `myConnection.destroy()` in order to delete it from the server.

+### Collections

+__TODO__: change connection to model

+Each connection also has a dedicated Collection that you can also find in the same folder.
+These Collections can be used to fetch all the connections of that very type with the `fetch` method.
+In addition to that, they also have a method called `destroyAll` which deletes all the models inside that collection from the database.

 ### Views

 Views contain all the logic that is needed for the behavior of a certain UI element e.g. a list element with a `delete` button.
 Each view has one part of the DOM associated to it (you can reference it via `this.el` or `this.$el` for the jQuery element).
 In normal JavaScript applications the jQuery code looks very messy and is hard to understand, but the Backbone.View does provide some nice ways to structure it.